-The bathroom in the veranda stateroom is quite spacious.
+Bathroom in the veranda stateroom is quite spacious.

 We’ve been on a few cruise ships and this bathroom is the biggest.
 The shower is quite large and roomy.
 Hot water is always available.
 Standard toiletries are included and replenished every day (soap, shampoo and lotion).
 A hair dryer is also included in the bathroom.

-Staterooms come equipped with a mini-fridge.
+Staterooms have a mini-fridge.